faveosuite/faveo-server-images/_docs/installation/providers/enterprise/basic-troubleshooting-script.md

 ```

 - Once the script is executed, it will prompt for the  faveo root directory, which is necessary for the script to work.
-- It will prompt like below
+- It will prompt like below:
 ```
 Enter Faveo root directory path (e.g., /var/www/faveo) /var/www/faveo is the default press enter to use the default value:
 ```

 - If your Faveo root directory is the default as below, just press Enter:
 ```
 /var/www/faveo
 ```
 - Otherwise, enter the correct path manually.

- - Example:
+Example:
 ```
 /var/www/html/faveo
 ```
 - Next, select any Option from the Menu.
 You will be prompted to select one from the following:

- - Example:
+Example:
 ```
 Select an option to run:
 1) Run all checks